Emily Matson: A Conversation with Ambassador Nicholas Platt

 I could almost feel Amb.
 Platt’s excitement as I read through his account of traveling to the PRC for the first time after having studied China for so many years.
 They first landed in Shanghai “under overcast February skies…over stretches of snow-dusted paddies and villages interlaced with canals, up which floated junks with tall flat sails” (85).
 The “distinctive field smell” wafting from the surrounding farms was also familiar to Amb.
 Platt from his time in Taiwan.
 After landing in Beijing, Amb.
 Platt was able to witness from a distance President Nixon’s historic handshake with Zhou Enlai.
 After arrival at the official guesthouse compound, he had a delicious lunch with “the best food and service of any Chinese restaurant anywhere in the world.
 This visit was going to be fattening,” he remarked (86).

 In 1973, Amb.
 Platt was assigned to the new US Liaison Office in Beijing.
 While living there, he went everywhere on his bike through the capital city, which was “dusty and down-at-the-heels, for all its ancient and well-kept splendors” (115).
 What really struck Amb.
 Platt, though, was the beauty of the local language: “Having been educated that the Beijing dialect is the purest of all Chinese, I was still surprised to find every urchin in the street sounding like a grand concubine.
 Even insults were elegant” (115).
-He there for a year with Sheila and their three sons, the “Three Tigers” (Dahu, Erhu, and Sanhu.”
+He was there for a year with Sheila and their three sons, the “Three Tigers” (Dahu, Erhu, and Sanhu.”
 (His third son, Sanhu, even went by this nickname at school!)

 During these early years of US-PRC relations, Amb.
 Platt told me he was particularly proud of the efforts made to strengthen people-to-people relations, the tendons and the sinews that comprise the relations between our two countries.
 As he mentioned in a 2008 keynote speech he gave at Fudan University, we “want the economies, political systems, and societies to become so closely connected that conflict and confrontation are no longer even thinkable, much less doable.
 The relationship, while certainly not friction-free, and surely not without competition, should be free of the dangers of the great power rivalry which once threatened the world” (344).

 In the end, top-level diplomatic relations are important, but so are people-to-people relations – the intangible cultural, social, and economic ties that bind countries together.
 When we talk about US-China ties, we must pay attention to these “nuts and bolts” of the relationship.
 I asked Amb.
 Platt what recommendations he would give to those of us invested in maintaining and improving US-China relations today.
 There is nothing to substitute visiting China in person, he said.
-For those of you who can, “go an visit, and learn as much as you can.”
+For those of you who can, “go and visit, and learn as much as you can.”
 The relationship between our two countries will continue to be important not only for the United States and China, but for the world, and we need to manage it from a basis of knowledge.

 Thank you, Ambassador Platt, for your tireless efforts as a “China boy” in improving relations between the United States and the PRC!